Home » Calculating Loss of Earning Capacity

 Location

-The claimant geographical location also plays a significant role in the calculations.
+The claimant’s geographical location also plays a significant role in the calculations.
 If the claimant lives in an urban location with a booming economy, they have a high opportunity cost.
-Conversely, if they live in a rural or dying area, their exposure to opportunities is much lower.
-On top of that, certain industries perform better in one location compared to another.
+Conversely, their exposure to opportunities is much lower if they live in a rural or dying area.
+On top of that, specific industries perform better in one location compared to another.

 Example: